Javanese Silver Naga Badek

 The blade:

 A high quality, traditionally forged blade, made by a gifted empu.
 The blade shows an ancient form with a reinforced spine ending in a double edged tip.
 The construction of the blade shows a series of folded steel combined called ‘twist core’ steel and is very hard to forge and can be attributed to a person of higher class.
-The forte is decorated with a ‘Naga’, a mythological creature which descends from Hindu culture.
+The forte is decorated with a ‘Naga’,a mythological creature which descends from Hindu culture.
 The ‘Naga’ is depicted in two stages; alive with his tail bend in several curves or resting with its tail straight as can be seen here.
 The tail of the ‘Naga’ flows alongside the fuller and functions as the blade’s spine.
 During the last ten years, I never came across a similar high quality blade on a ‘Badek’ like this.

-Condition: Very good, the silver hook on the scabbard seems an older restoration.
+Very good, the silver hook on the scabbard seems an older restoration.
 Further excellent condition.

 Hilt length: 15.4cm